-Life on the Estancia: How Sheep and People Are Bound Together in Patagonia
+How Sheep and People Are Bound Together in the Patagonia Grasslands

-Traveling overland through Patagonia impresses upon me the sheer scale of this mesmerizing landscape.
+Traveling overland through the Patagonia grasslands and pampas impresses upon me the sheer scale of this mesmerizing landscape.
 My journey, via local buses, includes stopovers in El Calafate, close to the Perito Moreno Glacier; wool exporting center Río Gallegos; and Puerto Madryn, the landing spot of some of Patagonia’s earliest commercial sheep farmers.

 As the miles roll by, bus windows seemingly become cinema screens offering changing scenes.
 I start to understand something of life in this harsh yet incredibly beautiful landscape.
 In the haunting emptiness of grasslands and pampas, I catch glimpses of modern ranchers with sheepdogs.
-They are working their flocks as they have for approximately 150 years.
+True to Patagonia’s sheep farming history, they are working their flocks as they have for approximately 150 years.

 Adapting to Life at the Extreme